g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.6.0 =
+* full redesign of the upload algorithm to become more robust
+* added improved server-side handling of large files
+* plugin shortcodes can be edited using the Shortcode Composer
+* added visual editor button on the plugin to enable administrators to change the plugin settings easily
+* corrected bug causing sometimes database overloads
+* slight improvements of subfolder option
+* improvements to avoid code breaking in ajax calls when there are php warnings or echo from Wordpress environment or other plugins
+* improvements and bug fixes in uploader when classic (no AJAX) upload is selected
+* eliminated php warnings in shortcode composer
+* corrected bug that was not correctly downloading files from the plugin's File Browser
+* added better security when downloading files from the plugin's File Browser
+* fixed bug not correctly showing the user that uploaded a file in the plugin's File Browser
+* use of curl to perform server http requests was replaced by native php because some web servers do not have CURL installed
+* corrected bug in shortcode composer where userdata fields were not shown in variables drop down
+* added feature that prevents page closing if an upload is on progress
+* added forcefilename attribute to avoid filename sanitization
+* added ftppassivemode attribute for enabling FTP passive mode when FTP method is used for uploading
+* added ftpfilepermissions attribute for defining the permissions of the uploaded file, when using FTP method
+* javascript and css files are minified for faster loading

 = 2.5.5 =
 * fixed serious bug not uploading files when captcha is enabled